Discover Jesus \ Relationship \Jesus-James (Brother of Jesus)

 In passing through Samaria, they talked over many of their problems, personal, family, and national.
 James looked forward to the time when he would be able to assume responsibility for the family so that Jesus could begin his mission.
 He was not in complete agreement with his mother about what that mission might be, but he was religiously inclined and interested in what Jesus was all about.
 He was very appreciative of Jesus’ taking him up to the Passover, and they talked over the future more fully than ever before.

 Jesus tried to prepare James for what he was about to witness at Jerusalem because of what he himself had experienced on his first visit to the temple.
-But James was not so sensitive to some of these sights as Jesus had been.
-He commented on the way in which some of the priests performed their duties but on the whole greatly enjoyed his sojourn at Jerusalem.
+However, James was not as sensitive to some of these sights as Jesus had been.
+He commented on the way in which some of the priests performed their duties but, on the whole, greatly enjoyed his sojourn at Jerusalem.

 Jesus and James went to Bethany for the Passover supper at the home of Mary, Martha, and Lazarus.
 Their father, Simon, had been laid to rest with his fathers, and Jesus presided over this household as the head of the Passover family, having brought the paschal lamb from the temple.

-After the Passover supper Mary sat down to talk with James while Martha, Lazarus, and Jesus talked together far into the night.
-The next day they attended the temple services, and James was received into the commonwealth of Israel.
+After the Passover supper, Mary sat down to talk with James while Martha, Lazarus, and Jesus talked together far into the night.
+The next day, they attended the temple services, and James was accepted into the commonwealth of Israel.
 That morning, as they paused on the brow of Olivet to view the temple, while James exclaimed in wonder, Jesus gazed on Jerusalem in silence.
 James could not comprehend his brother’s attitude.
 James was insistent on their going back to visit the temple, explaining that he wanted to hear the teachers.
-But in his heart, he wanted to hear Jesus participate in the discussions, as he had heard his mother tell about.
+But in his heart, he wanted to hear Jesus participate in the discussions, as he had heard his mother talk about it.
 James was disappointed that Jesus said nothing.
 To his inquiries, Jesus only replied, "My hour has not yet come."

 On Saturday afternoon, December 3, 12 CE, little Amos, their baby brother, died after a week’s illness with a high fever.